 An injured victim is entitled to the best lawyer in Rhode Island to represent him in a RI car accident, workers compensation or slip and fall claim.A RI personal injury lawyer answers several frequently asked questions concerning the law relating to a client firing an inept, disappointing and ineffective personal injury lawyer.

-Does the seriously injured person have the right to obtain a new RI car crash lawyer?
+Does the injured person have the right to obtain a new lawyer?

-Does the injured victim have the right to obtain a new RI car attorney if an injured victim is disappointing with a RI injury lawyer, who is representing the claimant in a negligence cause of action?
+Does the injured victim have the right to obtain a new car accident attorney if an injured victim is disappointing with an injury lawyer, who is representing the claimant in a negligence cause of action?
 Pursuant to Rhode Island legal ethics laws, a client has the right to obtain a new personal injury lawyer at any time during the legal representation.
 The client is actually the owner of the vast majority of the legal file.
-The prior Rhode Island car accident lawyer must turn over nearly all of the negligence legal file to the new attorneys.
+The prior lawyer must turn over nearly all of the negligence legal file to the new attorneys.

 If I obtain a new RI personal injury lawyer, who is liable to compensate the prior discharged liability attorney?

 Your prior lawyer may assert a ‘statutory lien’ against your car wreck, premises liability claim, Bard Powerport lawsuit, slip and fall or trucking accident cause of action.
 Once there is a settlement with the tortfeasor and the liability and indemnity insurance company forwards your new injury lawyer the settlement funds, then the Rhode Island attorneys will sort out what is fair compensation for the lawyer you fired.
 The client is not required to compensate the prior attorney out of their own funds.
 When your RI car crash lawsuit or claim is settled or when your RI personal injury lawyer receives the settlement cash as a result of a verdict after a trial in Providence Superior Court or after a settlement, the old and the new lawyer will equitably divide the settlement funds.